Nazeim/docs.wavesplatform/docs/en/waves-node/private-waves-network.md

 Pay attention to the parameters `waves.blockchain.custom.address-scheme-character` and `waves.blockchain.custom.genesis`.
 They were copied from the result and settings of genesis generator tool.
 Also, look at `waves.wallet.seed` value.
 This value can be copied from "Seed" value for one of the genesis addresses from the result of genesis generator tool.

+`waves.blockchain.custom.functionality` section contains parameters allowing to enable/disable some features in your blockchain system.

+**Note**: The developers can add new parameters in `waves.blockchain.custom.functionality` section, which are not present in this example; as an example of a working configuration, see the [waves-devnet.conf file in root folder of repository](https://github.com/wavesplatform/Waves/blob/master/node/waves-devnet.conf).

 ### Step 6

 Start your custom network node by running: